leonkansh/merge_practice/README.md

 - GitHub is fun
 - it makes programmers collaborating online
 - and editing the same repo at the same time

+# Is Ian coming?
+- remove it when Ian arrives :)